otovo/redis-rate-limiters/README.md

-# Limiters
+# Redis rate limiters

 A library for regulating traffic with respect to concurrency or time.
-It Implements a [semaphore](#semaphore) and [token bucket](#token-bucket).
+It sync and async context managers for a [semaphore](#semaphore)- and a [token bucket](#token-bucket) implementation.

-The data structures are distributed, using Redis, and leverage Lua scripts to reduce latency.
+The rate limiting implementations are distributed, using Redis, and leverages Lua scripts to greatly improve performance and simplify the code.
+Lua scripts run on the Redis server, and make each implementation fully atomic.

-Implements both async and sync implementations.
+Both implementations are compatible for use with redis-clusters.

-Compatible with redis-clusters.
-Currently only supports Python 3.11, but adding support for other versions would be trivial.
+We currently only support Python 3.11, but can add support for older versions if needed.

 ## Installation

 ```
-pip install limiters
+pip install redis-rate-limiters
 ```

 ## Semaphore

-The semaphore classes are useful when working with concurrency-based rate limits.
-Say, e.g., you're allowed 5 active requests at the time for a given API token.
+The semaphore classes are useful when you have concurrency restrictions; e.g., say you're allowed 5 active requests at the time for a given API token.

-On trying to acquire the Semaphore, beware that the client will block until the Semaphore is acquired, or the `max_sleep` limit is exceeded.
+Beware that the client will block until the Semaphore is acquired, or the `max_sleep` limit is exceeded.
 If the `max_sleep` limit is exceeded, a `MaxSleepExceededError` is raised.

 Here's how you might use the async version: